 Like anything in life, convenience has a price and pre-rolled cones are not excluded.
 Since pre-rolls are manufactured, they’re more expensive because the work has already been done for you.
 If you don’t mind spending a bit more money so that you don’t have to roll a joint yourself, then pre-rolls may be best for you.

-Unlike rolling papers that are flat and packaged the same, pre-rolled cones are conical in shape.
+Unlike rolling papers that are flat and packaged the same, RAW cones are conical in shape.
 Their packaging protects them from being crushed while handling, but that doesn’t mean that they’re uncrushable.
 If your pre-rolls are out of the tube, they can be easily crushed and destroyed.

 So there you have it, the benefits of both rolling papers and pre-rolls.
 The good news is that you don’t have to choose one over the other—many stoners keep both in their arsenal because you never know which mood will strike.